micahwoods/micahwoods.github.io/_posts/2019-01-20-flights-and-favorite-turf-photos-2018.md

 ![bentgrass at PGA Catalunya](/img/jan_girona.jpg)
 <small>*January: Creeping bentgrass putting green at the PGA Catalunya Resort*</small>

 I made a quick visit to Girona and was impressed at how much bentgrass there was, and how little *Poa annua* I could find, on the greens here.
-I first went to Girona in 2012, and I've learned a lot from David Bataller and the maintenance team there.
+I first went to Girona in 2012, and since then I've learned a lot from David Bataller and the maintenance team there.

 ![March sunrise 4](/img/mar_sunrise_4.jpg)
-<small>*March: Native grasses (manilagrass, carpetgrass, golden false beradgrass, javagrass, and others that I don't know) on a golf course in southern Thailand*</small>
+<small>*March: Native grasses (manilagrass, carpetgrass, golden false beardgrass, javagrass, and others that I don't know) on a golf course in southern Thailand*</small>

 I bought an annual membership last week at this course in a beautiful part of southern Thailand.
 The course changes with the seasons, all kinds of colors from the rainy season to the dry season, and depending on which grasses are in flower and how recently the turf has been mown.